Loading...

 Health Information

-• After cleaning a baby who has used the toilet
+• After changing diapers or cleaning up a baby who has used the toilet.

 Handwashing Steps